satodev/pf_2015-2016/README.md

 It's the beginning of the project, we will fill every functionality and project one after an other
 - Routes -> Presentationn, Portfolio, Contact
+- Content : Put all the information before doing anything with the style
 - Animation : Clean little animation that enhance the content

 ## Page Organisation